Frankyu666666/CHWS-UNet/README.md

         return output
 ```

-# CHWS On basis of UNet
+# CHWS-UNet On basis of UNet
 The implementation of CHWS module can be found in CHWSModule.py, where the mentioned SpatialAttention, HSAttention, CSAttention and WSAttention can be found in ECAEModule.py.
 UNet_CHWS.py is the  implementationi of CHWS-UNet on basis of U-Net.
 <p align="center">
   <img src="UNet_base.png" alt="CHWS-UNet on basis of U-Net" width="600" height="450">